 Information to Include

 Accurate details ensure the letter’s authenticity.
 Start with the date at the top of the document.
 Include the full names of all parties involved.
 Use specific addresses where applicable.
 Clearly state the purpose of the letter, such as verifying identity or confirming an agreement.
-Include any relevant dates and specific terms if it’s related to an agreement or contract.
+Include any relevant dates and specific terms if they are related to an agreement or contract.
 End with a section for signatures.

 Formatting Guidelines